You can use Our Tax Calculator UK

 3. Figure out which tax deductions you can use to lower your tax liability

 There are many tax allowances to benefit from.
-Some of the tax allowances you can use to potentially lower your tax bill are the capital gains tax, personal Property Residence Relief (PPR), the personal allowance, rent a room relief, and more.
+Some of the tax allowances you can use to potentially lower your tax bill are the capital gains tax, personal Property Residence Relief (PPR), personal allowance, rent-a-room relief, and more.

 Every person is entitled to a personal allowance.
-The personal allowance for most persons for the tax year beginning April 6, 2021, and ending April 5, 2022, is £12,570.
+The personal allowance for most persons for the tax year beginning April 6, 2024, and ending April 5, 2025, is £12,570.
+This is essential when learning how to calculate tax on salary.

 4. Calculate the tax rate that applies to your income